 Commissioner Lawson said he shared the concerns about affordable housing in Washoe County, but he also shared the concerns of existing communities with regard to zone changes that allowed development that was inconsistent with their style of living.
 He appreciated the fact that people in Sun Valley attended many meetings and expressed their concerns.
 He said the Commission was compelled to make their decisions based on whether or not they felt the conditions were met.
 His perspective was that he did not find this was compatible with the existing land use.
 He did not find that it would not adversely impact the public health, safety or welfare of the area.
-He was going back and forth through this whole presentation because he appreciated what the developer was trying to do and he appreciated them trying to provide affordable housing; he just did not think it was appropriate in that area.
-He encouraged the Applicant to find different property that was already zoned to allow what they were trying to accomplish.
+He was going back and forth through this whole presentation because he appreciated what the developer was trying to do and he appreciated them trying to provide affordable housing; he just did not think it was already zoned to allow what they were trying to accomplish.